-Dahurian larch is met in enormous area and in very diverse forms.
+Dahurian larch is met in the enormous area and in very diverse forms.
 Often scientists divide it into several species – such as Larix cajanderi, Larix olgensis and many others.

-In less harsh conditions Dahurian larch is a large tree, sometimes more than 45 metres tall and above 1,5 metres in diameter.
+In less harsh conditions Dahurian larch is a large tree, sometimes more than 45 meters tall and above 1,5 meters in diameter.
 It is possible that this is the most widespread tree species in the world with the largest number of mature trees (1).
-Dahurian larch grows in the whole northern Asia, reaching Korea and China in the south.
+Dahurian larch grows in the whole of northern Asia, reaching Korea and China in the south.
 The tree is extremely well adapted to harsh arctic conditions – different investigations have shown excellent adaptations to permafrost, quick regeneration after the frequent fires, unique adaptation to different pests starting from microorganisms and ending with hares.

 Wood of the larch is very well adapted also to the needs of northern people.
 This fragrant and hard wood is very resistant to rotting – thus it serves well for buildings and also for the necessity of Siberian villages – wooden pathways along the streets.